gaeqs/JAMS-wiki/docs/architecture/managers.md

 ### Basic managers

-Implemented by the class `Manager`.
+Implemented by the `Manager` class.
 It Contains a set of elements without any hierarchy.

 ### Managers with a default value

 Behaves as a normal manager, with the difference that one of its values is the default value.
-These managers extend the class `DefaultValuableManager`.
+These managers extend the `DefaultValuableManager` class.

 ### Managers with a selected value

 Behaves as a manager with a default value, with the difference that one of its values is selected.
 When the selected value is deleted, the default value is selected.
-These managers extend the class `SelectableManager`.
+These managers extend the `SelectableManager` class.

 ## Providers